Bin Tagging Program

 In addition to the general information and educational programs provided by the City, Waste Services in conjunction with the Western Australian Local Government Association will be running a trial Bin Tagging Program during 2019.

-The Bin Tagging Program focuses on reducing contamination and increasing resource recovery from the kerbside collection.
+The Bin Tagging Program focuses on reducing contamination and increasing resource recovery from the kerbside collection and has been funded by the Waste Authority through the Waste Avoidance and Resource Recovery Account.

 Bin tagging is a method of providing direct feedback on the content of waste and recycling bins to residents by placing a tag on each bin to indicate if the contents are appropriate.